sparkfun/SparkFun_RV-1805_Arduino_Library/README.md

 * Set time using hard numbers or the BUILD_TIME from the Arduino compiler
 * Read time
-* Configure various aspects of the RTC including setting of alarms, countdown timers, periodic time update, trickle charging and power switchover mode.
+* Configure various aspects of the RTC including setting of alarms, countdown timers, periodic time update interrupts, trickle charging, power switchover mode and programmable clock output.

-Examples are included to get you started (but still missing for CountdownTimer and PeriodicTimeUpdate Interrupt).
+Examples are included to get you started (but still missing for CountdownTimer, PeriodicTimeUpdate Interrupt and Programmable Clock Output).

 Repository Contents
 -------------------